-1. Mix all the ingredients together until you have a soft dough.
+- Mix 225g plain flour, 75g ground almonds, 100g melted coconut oil, 75g maple syrup, 1 tsp ground ginger and 1 tbsp aquafaba together until you have a soft dough.
 Knead lightly then wrap in cling film and chill for 30 minutes to make it easier to work with.

-6. To make the icing sift the icing sugar into a mixing bowl.
-Cut the passion fruits in half and scoop out the flesh and seeds.
+- Sift 100g icing sugar into a mixing bowl.
+Cut 2 passion fruits in half and scoop out the flesh and seeds.
 Place in a small sieve or tea strainer over a bowl and using the back of a tea spoon press the juice out.
 Add the juice to the icing and mix well.
 If it is too thick add a tiny bit of water.

 - Spoon onto the cooled biscuits, or use a piping bag to decorate, then add edible glitter or sprinkles if desired.